Quartetto Guadagnini

 — le salon musical

-In 2016, the quartet undertook a national tour promoted by CIDIM, debuted at Teatro La Pergola in Florence for Amici della Musica, and at the Festival dei 2Mondi in Spoleto, playing a prominent role in "Tre risvegli," a new work of musical theater by Silvia Colasanti with text by Patrizia Cavalli, directed by Mario Martone, featuring actress Alba Rohrwacher in the lead role.
-That same year, they were selected by the Stauffer Foundation in Cremona to represent Italian excellence in China at the Shanghai Exhibition Center, where they also held masterclasses and performed in various concerts.
+In 2016, the quartet toured nationally under the promotion of CIDIM, debuted at Teatro La Pergola in Florence for the Amici della Musica, and at the Festival dei 2Mondi in Spoleto as co-protagonists in the performance of Tre risvegli, a new work by Silvia Colasanti with a text by Patrizia Cavalli, directed by Mario Martone, featuring actress Alba Rohrwacher in the lead role.
+That same year, it was chosen by the Stauffer Foundation in Cremona to represent Italian excellence in China at the Shanghai Exhibition Center, where it also held masterclasses and performed in several concerts.

-The Guadagnini Quartet has recorded Paolo Cavallone's composition "Mercutio" and Raffaele Bellafronte's "For Five…" for Tactus with guitarist Davide Di Ienno.
-In November 2017, a CD dedicated to Brahms and Dvořák was released as a supplement to Amadeus magazine, and in 2022, Brilliant Classics released an album dedicated to the composer Wolf-Ferrari, featuring pianist Costantino Catena, which received critical acclaim and enthusiastic reviews.
+In November 2017, it released a CD with the Amadeus magazine dedicated to Brahms and Dvořák, and in 2022, for Brilliant Classics, it released a disc dedicated to composer Wolf-Ferrari, along with pianist Costantino Catena, which received critical acclaim and enthusiastic reviews.

-The quartet has performed on RAI 5 in the program "Inventare il tempo" and "Musica da Camera con vista" on RAI 3 alongside Corrado Augias and Giovanni Bietti in the program "Visionari."
-They are regular guests on music-focused broadcasts and radio stations such as RADIO3, Radio Vaticana, Radio Classica, RSI - Radio della Svizzera Italiana, and RAI Cultura.
+The quartet has appeared on RAI 5 in the show Inventare il tempo and on RAI 3 in Musica da Camera con vista alongside Corrado Augias and Giovanni Bietti in the show Visionari.
+It is a regular guest on radio programs dedicated to classical music such as RADIO3, Radio Vaticana, Radio Classica, RSI – Radio della Svizzera Italiana, and RAI Cultura.

 This biography must be reproduced without modification unless authorized by the artist's management.